 How many teeth do babies have?

 Most children have a full set of 20 primary teeth by two-and-a-half years of age.
-Although they’re called “baby teeth,” these tiny chompers stay well past the baby years — the last of #baby ’s baby teeth won’t be replaced by permanent teeth until around age 12.
+Although they’re called “baby teeth,” these tiny chompers stay well past the baby years — the last of Your Baby ’s baby teeth won’t be replaced by permanent teeth until around age 12.

 Baby teeth chart and order of tooth appearance

-Here’s an estimate of the order appearance for #baby ’s teeth:
+Here’s an estimate of the order appearance for Your Baby ’s teeth:

 - Lower central incisor: 6-10 months